appaloosa-store/only_google_apis/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Thanks

+Thanks to Jesse Wolgamott for the [initial post on this subject](http://jessewolgamott.com/blog/2015/11/17/when-fake-googlebots-attack-your-rails-app/)